 Who is eligible for Fresh Start?

-How do I apply for a Fresh Start?
+How do I apply for Fresh Start?

 Before you apply to return to the University, you’re encouraged to have two important conversations:

 - Visit with your academic advisor or academic success coordinator to determine whether Fresh Start is an option.
 You’ll want to fully understand the impact of Fresh Start on your degree plan upon return.

 - Visit with your admissions counselor to discuss the Return process and your potential eligibility to return.
 Eligibility for Fresh Start does not guarantee the opportunity to return.

 Within the application to return, you’ll be prompted to indicate whether you’re requesting Fresh Start.
 If yes, you’ll be required to write a statement of motivation on why you would like to return to CSU and why you think you are now ready to succeed.
 You’ll be asked to analyze your past behavior and provide evidence of change and success since you left CSU.